 Hi !
 I'm Adam Williamson ...

-I am a postdoc at the Institut de Neurosciences des Systèmes (INS), Aix-Marseille Université (AMU), France, working for Dr. Christophe Bernard since April 2014.
+I am a PI at the Institut de Neurosciences des Systèmes (INS), Aix-Marseille Université (AMU), France, in the PhysioNet team since April 2014.
 I am a recipient of the ERC Starting Grant 2016:

 My research is currently focused on in vitro and in vivo applications for organic electronics in physiological and pathophysiological neuronal networks.
-This is part of a partnership between INS and Prof. George Malliaras (the Department of Bioelectronics, Ecole Nationale Supérieure des Mines de Saint-Étienne, France).
+This is part of a partnership between INS and the Department of Bioelectronics, Ecole Nationale Supérieure des Mines de Saint-Étienne, France.

 Here are some examples: